rahulmllvrp/tp/docs/UserGuide.md

 Format: `find KEYWORD [MORE_KEYWORDS]`

+* **Note:** Spaces separate different keywords.
+Each space-separated word is treated as an individual search term.
 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Full words are not needed to find a match e.g. `Han` will match `Hans`